keptn/keptn.github.io/content/docs/0.8.x/integrations/how_integrate/index.md

 ## General overview

 In general, Keptn integration (also called Keptn services) integrate by receiving and sending events from and to the [Keptn control-plane](../../../concepts/architecture/).
 Once an integration is triggered, the integration (service) usually indicates its start and once completed, responds to the Keptn control-plane with a finished status.
-Some integrations such as notification (e.g., via Slack) might not want to indicate their progress, which is also possible.
+Some integrations, such as notifications (e.g., via Slack), might not want to indicate their progress, which is also possible.
 In the following, we will have a look at different use-cases for integrations and how they can be implemented.

 {{< popup_image
 link="./assets/integration-sequence.png"